IRS-Cybersec/ctfdump/STACK the Flags 2020/Chomusuke/osint/Hunt Him Down/README.md

 The next part is where [sherlock](https://github.com/sherlock-project/sherlock) comes in.

 Since we have his username, `sherlock` is a good tool to use as it searches a very wide range of social media sites for this handle and outputs the list of profiles with this handle.
-In this case, `sherlock` wasn't really necessary but it is still rather quick, thus saving time.
-It is an especially good tool when the social media platform wanted is less obvious, like for a challenge involving Trello we had done recently.
+(It's soooo convenient!)
+In this case, `sherlock` wasn't really necessary but it is still rather quick, thus saving time :D. It is an especially good tool when the social media platform wanted is less obvious and you've no idea where to start searching.

 ```
 $ python3 sherlock lionelcxy